System Specification Content

 7. Other

-This section includes specifications that do not fit into any other category and may be omitted if it is not necessary for the case.
-For example, if all applications in the company are implicitly in English with the US date, time, and currency formats, the Internationalization and Localization section is not needed unless it is required to be explicitly emphasized.
+This section includes specifications that do not fit into other categories and can be omitted if not applicable.
+For example, if all applications in the company default to English with US date, time, and currency formats, an Internationalization and Localization section is unnecessary unless explicit emphasis is required.

 - Transition requirements

-- Includes everything which is needed for the successful implementation and deployment of the new system.
-Transition requirements address topics such as data conversion, training, and business continuity.
-For example, to deploy the new solution, some utility application for converting the old database to the new format must be developed.
-Temporary interfaces might be needed, or it might be required that the system must be able to run in parallel with the old solution for a limited time.
+- Covers everything needed for successful implementation and deployment, such as data conversions, user training, and business continuity.
+For example, deploying the new solution might require developing a utility application to convert an old database format to a new one.
+Temporary interfaces might be needed, or the system might need to run in parallel with the legacy solution for a limited time.

-- Transition requirements are only temporary and they become invalid once the system is successfully deployed
+- Transition requirements are temporary and become obsolete once the system is successfully deployed.

-- Internationalization (which languages the system should be translated to) and localization (which locales such as date, time and money formats it must support)
+- Internationalization (which languages the system must support) and localization (supported locales, such as date, time, and currency formats).

-- Specific requirements for logging and monitoring the system such as the format or frequency
+- Specific requirements for system logging and monitoring, such as log formats or check frequencies.

-- Requirements defining the preferred way the system must be installed, configured, or run.
-For example, the system must have a graphical user interface for the installation and the basic configuration.
+- Requirements defining how the system must be installed, configured, or run.
+For example, stipulating that the system must provide a graphical user interface for installation and initial configuration.